-The theory most accepted by scientists is that the lines were a calendar.
-According to Maria Reiche, a German woman who spent her life studying the lines, the drawings are a schedule and map; the countless lines that cross the desert in all directions were used to observe the movements of the Sun and the Moon.
-This method was used by the Nazca People could predict the change of seasons that helped them with their agriculture.
+- The theory most accepted by scientists is that the lines were a calendar.
+According to Maria Reiche, a German woman who spent her life studying the lines, the drawings form a schedule and a map; the countless lines that cross the desert in all directions were used to observe the movements of the Sun and the Moon.
+This method was used by the Nazca People and could predict the change of seasons that helped them with their agriculture.
 Some of the lines indicate the direction in which the seasonal constellation can be seen.
 There are some strong objections to this theory.

-Another theories state that the answer to the Nazca lines mystery lies in the pottery of the Nazca people.
+- Other theories state that the answer to the Nazca lines mystery lies in the pottery of the Nazca people.
 These masterpieces of the ancient civilization are characterized by bright colors.
 All the drawings of the Nazca Lines are represented in the pottery giving credit to the theory that the lines were in some way used for agricultural purposes.

 The Nazca Lines of Peru remain one of history´s most fascinating mysteries.
 There have been many theories none of which have been proven.
 Who designed and constructed the lines and why?
-How was it possible to make such accurate, large scale drawing on the ground without using an airplane to check from height?
+How was it possible to make such an accurate, large scale drawing on the ground without using an airplane to check from height?
 All these questions remain unresolved.

-The Reiche astronomy theories held true until the 1970s when a group of America researchers arrived in Nazca to study the lines.
+The Reiche astronomy theories held true until the 1970s when a group of American researchers arrived in Nazca to study the lines.
 After studying the lines, they began to doubt the Reiche astronomy theory and concluded that the lines were used by the Nazca People for water purposes as the area receives around 20 minutes of rain every year.

 You may be asking what is the best way to see the Nazca Lines.
 The best way by far is to take a flight over the lines in a small aircraft.
-Flights leave every morning from a small airport just outside of Nazca, the flight take around 30 to 45 minutes and the pilot will circle around and to give you the best views.
+Flights leave every morning from a small airport just outside of Nazca, the flight takes around 30 to 45 minutes and the pilot will circle and give you the best views.
 It is best to go early as in the afternoon the wind sweeps the desert making flying uncomfortable.